 This is because speeds largely depend on the journey the signal has to take to and from your router.
 There are two main technologies used in fibre-optic broadband: Fibre-to-the-Cabinet (FTTC) and Fibre-to-the-Home (FTTH).
 In an FTTC connection, copper is used for the last few feet connecting the telephone exchange cabinet on the street and the router in your house.
 All the speed-of-light goodness of fibre optics is lost during this last stretch, and that’s why FTTC generally delivers speeds of up to 100Mbps.

 On the other hand, SIRO FTTH network connects 100% fibre optic cables all the way to your home, delivering speeds up to 1000Mbps.
-Fibre is faster, more reliable, and superior to copper in many ways – you can connect as many devices as you like, play HD games, watch Netflix and download movies without slowing down your connection.
+Fibre is faster, more reliable, and superior to copper in many ways, as it removes all the bottlenecks commonly seen in a copper network.
+You can connect as many devices as you like, play HD games, watch Netflix and download movies without slowing down your connection.

 - Myth 2: I can only get fibre in urban centres (like Dublin)

+The sesismic shift towards remote working is here and here to stay, which gives us the freedom to live anywhere and work from anywhere.
 A common misperception is that only residents of populated towns can get fibre.
-In reality, SIRO is working to bring FTTH connectivity to regional communities all over Ireland.
-We are already live in 32 towns, with tens of thousands of premises connected to the SIRO network – view our full roll-out map.
+In reality, SIRO is working hard to bring FTTH connectivity to regional communities all over Ireland.
+We are already live in 21 counties, with more than 335,000 premises connectable to the SIRO network – view our full roll-out map.

 - Myth 3: fibre is expensive